stong/flare-on-2024-writeups/10-catbert/README.md

 b_second = (N/2)*inp_{N/2} + ... + 1*inp_N
 ```

 So now our search space is more like 32 bits.
 There are a LOT of possible combination of first and second half, so lots of possible solution to the adler32 hash.
 That's expected since we have 64-bit input and 32-bit output, so assuming equal distribution, we would have 4 billion collisions.
 That's still alright since we have only about 50 possible first half of the password.
-Anyways, we get the chatgpt special to do the overall final MITM.
+Anyways, we get the claude.ai special to do the overall final MITM.
 Refer to [mitm.c](./mitm.c) for meet in the middle attack that enumerates all the possible passwords

 After this last one, the efi file it decrypts is actually just a freebie, you're done at this point thank goodness